globocom/GloboNetworkAPI/docs/vip-request/url-api-v3-vip-request/get.rst

     * l4_protocol and l7_protocol in options and l7_rule in pools work as well as the values present in **"options"** discussed above.
     * **"server_pool"** is the identifier of the server-pool port associated to the retrieved vip request.

-Obtaining list of vip request through extended search
+Obtaining list of Vip Request through extended search
 =====================================================

 Extended search permits a search with multiple options, according with user desires.
 The following two examples are shown to demonstrate how easy is to use this resource.
 In the first example, **extended-search** attribute receives an array with two dicts where the expected result is a list of vip requests where the ipv4 "192.168.x.x" are created or the ipv4 "x.168.17.x" are not created in each associated server pools.
 Remember that an OR operation is made to each element in an array and an AND operation is made to each element in a dict.
 An array can be a value associated to some key into a dict as well as a dict can be an element of an array.